 That’s what we’re wondering most about following our short time with the device and looking at its available configurations.
-This is a tablet that’s priced more like an iPad Pro than a Surface Go, but the starting configurations of this tablet are more like the Surface Go.
+This is a tablet that’s priced like an iPad Pro, but the starting configurations of this tablet are more like the Surface Go.

 Is the Pixel Slate bound to be the 2-in-1 tablet to beat for people that need to work (and play) on the go?
 It’s definitely up in the air.